yashsinha1611/sfdocs_Build_AI/docs/Quick_Start/aws.md

 **Deployment**

-Choose Recommended
+Choose Recommended.

 **Database Type**

 If a backup for SnappyFlow account is required, choose 'RDS'.
-Else select 'Local'
+Else select 'Local'.

 **Private Subnet**